marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 Reducing R2T latency
 =======
-I obviously not the first one outlining the impact of `R2T` of iSCSI throughput, especially on high latency networks.
+I am not the first one outlining the impact of `R2T` of iSCSI throughput, especially on high latency networks.
 [Documentation of Linux SCST SCSI subsystem was a first good pointer for me](https://scst.sourceforge.net/max_outstanding_r2t.txt).

-The impact of `R2T` h
 Ready to Transfer packets are sent out according to `MaxOutstandingR2T` configuration parameter.
 This value determines how many R2T can be sent without having received back the corresponding Data PDU.
-By default, it is set to 1, which means that after a R2T is sent to the initiator, we have to to wait for the Data PDU before the next R2T. `MaxOutstandingR2T` can be tweaked to minimize the latency cost coming from R2Ts.
+By default, it is set to 1, which means that after a R2T is sent to the initiator, we have to wait for the Data PDU before the next R2T. `MaxOutstandingR2T` can be tweaked to minimize the latency cost coming from R2Ts.
 Considering a 2M block transfer with 256 KiB `MaxBurstLength`, we'll need 8 R2T to transfer the whole block, so setting a value of at least 8 for `MaxOutstandingR2T` means that all R2Ts necessary for the block will go out at once as in the following network dump: